module Z80::Program

 A

-label will be evaluated relatively to self, like an offset of an address usingix
+datalabel will be evaluated relatively to self, like an offset of an address usingix/iyregisters.
+In this instance all labels but fields will evaluate to 0.

-being equal to the string's byte size.
+If the first argument is a string, a label is being created of the type being equal to the string's byte size.
 It allows you to easily access string's size with unary + method on a returned label.
-The string is being added as a binary string to Program.code
+The string is being added as a binary string to Program.code at Program.pc and may be limited (or extended) with a size argument.
+Any other arguments are ignored in this form.

-argument must be one of the following:
+The data argument must be one of the following:

 -